fodela/BackEnd_notes/deployment.md

 When you run your CloudFormation template either using a CLI or the web-console, a group of resources gets created in the cloud.
 For example, the group of resources could comprise a VPC, one or more EC2 instances, S3 buckets, IAM roles, or any other AWS resource.

 This collection of resources that get created using a single script, is considered a one-logical entity called a stack.
 It means you can create, update, or delete a stack in just a single command.

+Create a stack using the CLI
+Assume that the template file name is myFirstTemplate.yml, and this file is present in your current working directory locally (or navigate to the folder where this file is present).
+There are three basic tasks you can do:

+#### Create a stack using the CLI

+Assume that the template file name is myFirstTemplate.yml, and this file is present in your current working directory locally (or navigate to the folder where this file is present).
+There are three basic tasks you can do:

+1. Create a new stack

+Run the following command in the terminal, from the same directory where you've placed your myFirstTemplate.yml file:

+`aws cloudformation create-stack --stack-name myFirstTest --region us-east-1 --template-body file://myFirstTemplate.yml` In the command above,

+The stack name is `myFirstTest`
+The stack will be created in the `us-east-1` region The stack is based on the template available at the path `file://myFirstTemplate.yml`

+- Update an existing stack
+  The command below will update the existing stack with the changes you have mentioned in your template file:

+`aws cloudformation update-stack --stack-name myFirstTest --region us-east-1 --template-body file://myFirstTemplate.yml`

+3. Describe an existing stack
+   aws cloudformation describe-stacks --stack-name myFirstTest The command above will show all properties of all the resources in the stack.

+4. Delete the stack
+   Make it a habit to delete the cloud resources once you've finished your exercise:

+aws cloudformation delete-stack --stack-name myFirstTest